PolideaInternal/airflow-breeze-gcp-extension/README.systemtests.md

 After the test is done, the tearDown deletes the resources.

-The System Tests have per-project configuration (environment variables) Configuration for the tests is stored in  `airflow-breeze-config` directory in `variables.env`.
+The System Tests have per-project configuration (environment variables) Configuration for the tests is stored in  `config` directory in `variables.env`.

 The System Tests are skipped by default outside of the container environment when